Genivia/ugrep/README.md

   `-M` may be used to select files by extension and by file signature "magic bytes", respectively.

-- **ugrep searches compressed files and tarballs** with option `-z`.
+- **ugrep searches compressed files and tarballs (tar and pax files)** with option `-z`.
 The matching file names in tar files are output in braces.
 For example `myprojects.tgz{main.cpp}` indicates that file `main.cpp` in compressed tar file `myprojects.tgz` has a match.
 File types, extensions, and signature "magic bytes" can be selected to filter files in tar files with options `-t`, `-O`, and `-M`, respectively.
 For example:

       ugrep -z -tc++ -w 'main' myprojects.tgz

   looks for `main` in C++ files in the compressed tar file `myprojects.tgz`.
+  Supported tar formats are v7, ustar, gnu, oldgnu, and pax.

 - **ugrep can match patterns across multiple lines**, such as comment blocks in source code.
 This feature supports matching that could otherwise only be